 Jacqueline McCoach is a Byron-based jewellry designer and owner of ‘Jewels by Jacqueline’: the Beach Hotel.
 I can vouch for this…such a great atmosphere in the mornings and a local favourite.
 Great if you want simple and breezy.

-OK, the boys who used to make great coffee at The Top Shop have opened a joint just out of town called The Roadhouse.
-At night it’s a whisky bar and they churn out simple risottos and slow cooked stuff.
+At night, Roadhouse is a whisky bar and they churn out simple risottos and slow cooked stuff.
 By day they do organic coffee made with organic milk, fermented turmeric and ginger kombucha, avocado and coconut water smoothies that come in recycled jars, a pumpkin, homemade fermented labna, spec and herbs breakfast with sauerkraut…you get the picture, right?
 They’re totally Sally Fallon’ed up!

 Everything in the place is organic and mostly local.
 There are herb gardens outside.
 And a fireplace.
 Love it.
 Give Liam and Dwayne a kiss from me (cute, 20-something surfer boys).